cheers19/Deep-Learning-For-Optical-Abberation-Correction/README.md

     style="display: block; margin: 0 auto; max-width: 100%; height: auto;"
   />

-  <br>**Fig. 1: the Zernike aberration coefficients for different ‘ErrorType’. left and right plots correspond to error values in the lower and upper quartile**
+  <br>**Fig. 1: The wavefront aberration coefficients for different ‘ErrorType’. left and right plots correspond to error values in the lower and upper quartile**
   <br>
   <br>